 The internet should be easy to use for everyone, including people who have disabilities like blindness and low vision.
-That’s why DBS Interactive is passionate about digital accessibility.
+That’s why DBS Interactive is passionate about web accessibility.

 Making your website accessible is about more than following standards.
 It’s about helping to remove the barriers that people with disabilities face, both online and offline, to truly level the playing field.
-And it can help your site perform better for users who aren’t disabled but access the web using artificial intelligence systems.
+And it can help your site perform better for users who aren’t disabled, yet access the web using devices with assistive technologies.

-But the challenge is this: digital accessibility is constantly evolving.
-Standards change, expectations change, and technology evolves quickly.
-Maintaining an accessible website requires skill and attention to detail, before launch and after.
-That’s why it is important to have a partner who can help you navigate the complex and ever-changing world of accessibility with ease.
+But accessible websites also present an ongoing challenge: Digital accessibility is constantly evolving as internet standards change, user expectations change, and web technologies innovate quickly.
+Maintaining an accessible website requires technical skill and attention to detail, before and after launch.
+That’s why you need a partner who can help you navigate the complex and ever-changing world of web accessibility with capable service.

-With more than 17 years of experience in digital, our team understands that accessibility compliance goes far beyond the way your code is written.
-It extends to the HTML, images, video, and other content.
-That’s why we scrutinize every piece of content for accessibility and use schema.org microdata, which helps search engines, artificial intelligence, and other applications better recognize, understand, and display your content.
+With more than 19 years of experience in digital, our team understands that web accessibility compliance goes far beyond your code, extending to subtle details in the designs, images, video, and other content on your pages.
+That’s why we scrutinize every piece of content for accessibility and compatibility with Schema structured data, which helps search engines, smart assistants, and other digital applications recognize, understand, and display your content.
 We’re also committed to using best-practice techniques like keyboard-only navigation, thoughtful use of color, and accessible forms and tables.

 Accessibility guidelines overview

-The WCAG guidelines are grouped around four key principles.
-To be accessible, elements of a website should be:
+The WCAG are grouped around four key principles that state the elements of accessible websites should be:

 - Perceivable – Content and design should be clear and clearly labeled.
 For example, alt tags make images more perceivable.